MGoosePlayZ/castletool-web/PRIVACY.md

 ## 1. Overview

-CastleTool API is designed around a privacy-first, stateless architecture.
+CastleTool is designed around a privacy-first, stateless architecture.

 No user accounts are required, and the service is intentionally designed to minimize the collection, storage, and retention of user information.

 ## 2. Information Processed

-To perform requested operations, CastleTool API may temporarily process:
+To perform requested operations, CastleTool may temporarily process:

 * Personal Access Tokens (PATs);
 * Deck IDs;